jezer0x/blog/_posts/2023-02-01-crypto-investing-as-a-23-year-old.md

 [^daytrading]: Day Trading feels like monkeys pulling levers randomly, but using random ass lines drawn on a chart to justify to themselves that it's not random.
 [^recursion]: That's called recursion ;)
+[^dca]: dollar cost averaging
+[^analysis]: This means looking at the community dialogue, tokenomics and actual utility of the token, understand well the whitepaper and the unique tech fueling the protocol, look at counterarguments and then augment my git feeling to make a call on whether I want to invest or not.
+[^bags]: If you're still curious about my bag: I've divested out of BTC because I don't have confidence in the community being able to evolve.
+ETH I still DCA into because Lindy, and the core community still has the ethos and drive to keep improving (see the Merge, EIP4844, etc.).
+All the other "dust" bags are not worth selling off, let 'em ride (none were shitcoins anyways, so there's some probability few will survive till the next bull).
+RUNE I hold - still feels important to a multichain world and is slowly gaining adoption, though I think the community needs to grow up and be more effective at execution.